mohd-kaif-dev/Threadscape-A-Fashion-ECOM/README.md

 We welcome contributions!
 Feel free to fork the repository and submit a pull request.

 ## 📜 License
-This project is open-source and available under the MIT License.
+This project is open-source and available for educational and demo purposes.